geminerald/simon-game/README.md

 As a User I expect to :
 * have simple instructions.
+* be presented with a simple and intuitive User Interface.
+* be able to engage with the game regardless of my age or tech experience.
 * launch the game quickly.
 * see the sequence I have to follow.
 * follow the sequence by tapping on the coloured buttons.